U.S. quits U.N. human rights body, citing bias vs Israel, alarming critics

 Among reforms the United States had pushed for was to make it easier to kick out member states with egregious rights records.
 Currently a two-thirds majority vote by the 193-member U.N.
 General Assembly is needed to suspend a member state.

 The United States has long shielded its ally Israel at the United Nations.
-In citing what it says is bias against Israel, the Trump administration could further fuel Palestinian arguments that Washington cannot be a neutral mediator as it prepares to roll out a Middle East peace plan.
+In citing what it says is bias against Israel, the administration of President Donald Trump could further fuel Palestinian arguments that Washington cannot be a neutral mediator as it prepares to roll out a Middle East peace plan.
 Washington also relocated its embassy to Jerusalem after recognising it as the capital of Israel, reversing decades of U.S. policy.

 The United States is half-way through a three-year term on the 47-member Geneva-based body and the Trump administration had long threatened to quit if it was not overhauled.